Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 Perform the following tasks:

-1. Use the following functions to visualize paths on images.
-(EXPLICAR!!!!)
+1. Use the the functions provide in the documentation to visualize paths on images.

 2. Consider that the robot is initially located at the position (18,19) and the goal is to be at position (12,12).
 Visualizes the computed path using the Dijkstra algorithm.
 Change the initial point to  (27,19) and the goal point to (8,20).